Advanced Headquarters 'A' Force

-Advanced Headquarters 'A' Force, generally referred to as 'A' Force, was the name of a deception department during the Second World War.
+Advanced Headquarters 'A' Force, generally referred to as 'A' Force, was a deception department during the Second World War.
 It was set up in March 1941 and based in Cairo under Brigadier Dudley Clarke.
 General Archibald Wavell, the commander of forces in North Africa at the outbreak of war, initiated the use of deception as part of Operation Compass, in December 1940.
 After the success of Compass, Wavell sent for Clarke, with whom he had earlier worked in Palestine.
 Clarke was charged with forming the first deception department, in secret with limited resources.

 Background

 On 10 June 1940, Italy declared war on the Allied nations.
 The British Middle East Command, based in Egypt under General Archibald Wavell, fought a defensive war against Italian forces until Autumn, when it initiated more offensive manoeuvres.

 In November Wavell planned an offensive, Operation Compass, against Italian troops at Sidi Barrani.
 As part of the operation he tried to deceive the enemy about the strength of British forces; via disinformation and visual deception.
 Compass, executed on 9 December, was a tactical success; something Wavell attributed to the accompanying deception.
 On 13 December he informed Allied high command of his intention to form a department to manage deception, and requested Dudley Clarke be sent to Cairo to help.

 Clarke arrived in Egypt on 18 December and at first worked alone and in secret, under the official title "Intelligence Officer (special duties) to the Commander in Chief".
 He had neither staff nor official mandate, and worked from a "converted bathroom" at the British Army headquarters, Cairo.
 His cover role was to establish a regional department for MI9, the somewhat less secret organisation tasked with helping Allied servicemen in escape and evasion tactics.
 Far from being a token cover, Clarke ran MI9's Middle East department, in tandem with his deception work, until August 1944.